jackfrancis/reckoning/README.md

 ## Under the hood

 Reckoning uses a simple, [recognizable node/express pattern](index.js) to respond to HTTP GET and POST.
 Optionally, via a [config file](config.json), you can build up a whitelist of known trackable `activities` ("install" in the example above).

+Isolation (in the *ACID* sense) is currently provided using a simple job queue via the [kue](https://github.com/Automattic/kue) package; this requires a proximate redis connection (for dev'ing, kue will default to 127.0.0.1:6379, so simply launching a redis process on your development host using the default connection configuration will fulfill this requirement).

+A persistent data solution is not provided, and instead an in-memory, process-dependent memo object has been provided as a placeholder.

 [Tests are provided](test/index.js) that use mocha, supertest, and expect.

-A persistent data solution is not provided, and instead an in-memory, process-dependent memo object has been provided as a placeholder.

 ## Installation